ntflix/esprfid/README.md

 };
 ```

-Connect RC522 module with the above pins or configure to your layout in `main.c`.
+Connect RC522 module with the above pins (and 3.3V + GND) or configure to your layout in `main.c`.